Black Chana: Uses, Benefits, Side Effects By Dr. Rajeev Singh

 Black chana is rich in nutrients, which may show potential uses against many health conditions.
 Some of the uses of black chana are given below.

 Black chana contains a substance called sterol, which structurally looks like cholesterol.
 It interferes with cholesterol absorption in the blood and may help in reducing blood cholesterol levels.
 The high fibre content and unsaturated fats may also help in managing the lipid content in the blood.
-These properties may help in maintaining healthy heart conditions.3 However, more research is needed to support the use of black chana against heart disease.
-Therefore, you should adhere to the doctor’s advice in case of any heart condition.
+These properties may help in maintaining healthy heart conditions3.
+However, more research is needed to support the use of black chana against heart disease.
+Therefore, you should stick to the doctor’s advice in case of any heart condition.

 Though some studies show the potential uses of black chana in various diseases, there is a need for further studies to find the true extent of the benefits of black chana on human health.